OfficeDev/open-xml-docs/docs/how-to-replace-the-theme-part-in-a-word-processing-document.md

 ms.date: 11/01/2017
 localization_priority: Normal
 ---
-# How to: Replace the theme part in a word processing document (Open XML SDK)
+# Replace the theme part in a word processing document (Open XML SDK)

 This topic shows how to use the classes in the Open XML SDK 2.5 for Office to programmatically replace a document part in a word processing